Dastan75/Backend-Service-API-Demo/README.md

 # Backend Service - Coding challenge?

-Creation of a strong, reliable API with good architecture Need to be easy to learn and to update.
+Creation of a strong, reliable API with good architecture.

+Need to be easy to learn and to update.

 Use of the framwork [Sails](http://sailsjs.org)